ClusterHQ/flocker/docs/tutorials_examples/tutorial/vagrant-setup.rst

    ==> node1: Running cleanup tasks for 'shell' provisioner... alice@mercury:~/flocker-tutorial$

-Next delete the cached SSH host keys for the virtual machines as they will change when new VMs are created.
+Next delete the cached SSH host keys for the virtual machines as they will change when new virtual machines are created.
-Failing to do so will cause SSH to think there is a security problem when you connect to the recreated VMs.
+Failing to do so will cause SSH to think there is a security problem when you connect to the recreated virtual machines.

 .. prompt:: bash alice@mercury:~/flocker-tutorial$